 Basil contains a variety of vitamins and minerals that are essential for chicken health, including vitamin A, vitamin C, iron, and calcium.

 Furthermore, basil can help to boost the immune system, making chickens less susceptible to disease.

-When adding basil to your chickens’ diet, you can either grow your own herbs, or purchase them from the grocery store.
+When adding basil to your chickens’ diet, you can either grow your own herbs, or buy them from the grocery store.
 Fresh basil is best, but dried basil can also be used.

 Simply sprinkle a few tablespoons of basil onto your chickens’ food, or add it to their water dish.
 Your chickens will love the taste of this flavorful herb.

-In addition, parsley can help to keep chickens’ coops clean by absorbing odors.
+In addition, it can help to keep chickens’ coops clean by absorbing odors.
 As a result, parsley is an excellent way to keep your chickens happy and healthy.